google-apis-rs/generator/README.md

   * get parallelization for free, and make transparent which programs to call and how to get work done.
   * the Makefile serves as hub keeping all commands one would run to interact with the project in any way.
   * It helps to generate crates only when needed, and can help manage publishing of crates while avoiding trying to upload duplicates.
+* **just** - repeats `🌈1`
+   * For use in whenever we don't benefit from makes ability to _paralellize_ and _avoid work_ .
 * **Cargo/Rust** - fixes `🥵4`, support `🌈1`
-  * All work should be done by a Rust binary, which helps keeping things easy with `make`.
+  * All work should be done by a Rust binary, which helps keeping things easy with `make`/`just`.
 Previously, the single, magical binary was `python`, and when adding even a single additional Rust tool, one would pay with some complexity.
 One Rust binary with multiple sub-command seems reasonable.
 * **rust-fmt** - helps remedy `🥵8`
   * Definitely needed to get idiomatically looking code.
   * _OP_ didn't have it, it wasn't a real problem, but too much time was spent making things look pretty.
 With `rust-fmt`, templates can be optimized for maintainability, even if the output doesn't look great initially.